Charley Parkhurst: Posthumous revelation

 After Parkhurst died in 1879, neighbors came to the cabin to lay out the body for burial and discovered that his body appeared to be female.
 Rheumatism and cancer of the tongue were listed as causes of death.
 In addition, the examining doctor established that Parkhurst had given birth at some time.
 A trunk in the house contained a baby's dress.
 The LA Times reported that this discovery became a local sensation and was soon carried by national newspapers.

 The obituary about Parkhurst from the San Francisco Call was reprinted in The New York Times on January 9, 1880, so the extraordinary driving career and the post-mortem discovery of Parkhurst's sex received national coverage.
 The headline was: "Thirty Years in Disguise: A Noted Old Californian Stage-Driver Discovered.
 After Death.
 To be a Woman."

-The article noted how unusual it was that Parkhurst could have lived so long with no one discovering his sex, and to "achieve distinction in an occupation above all professions calling for the best physical qualities of nerve, courage, coolness and endurance, and that [he] should add to them the almost romantic personal bravery that enables one to fight one's way through the ambush of an enemy..." was seen to be almost beyond believing, but there was ample evidence to prove the case.
+The article noted how unusual it was that Parkhurst could have lived so long with no one discovering his sex, and to "achieve distinction in an occupation above all professions calling for the best physical qualities of nerve, courage, coolness and endurance, and that she should add to them the almost romantic personal bravery that enables one to fight one's way through the ambush of an enemy ..." was seen to be almost beyond believing, but there was ample evidence to prove the case.

+Parkhurst was not the only person to present differently from his assigned gender at birth.
+Other people such as Milton B. Matson, Eliza Hurd DeWolf, Nellie and Lizzie Brown, and Jeanne Bonnet were also individuals who presented as men in their regular lives despite being born as women.